Would you like to procrastinate less? Probably. Most people seem to, and yet it continues.

-Let’s start by defining procrastination as a lack of energy to do the things that we should do or would like to do.
-Perhaps you have a book just itching to be written; fingers hover motionless above the keyboard when imperceptibly, energy drops and the mind wanders.
+Let’s start by defining procrastination as a lack of energy to do what we should or would like to do.
+Perhaps you have a book just itching to be written; fingers hover motionless above the keyboard when imperceptibly, energy drops, and the mind wanders.

-Unless it’s a conscious choice to let things go and take a break, at the heart of every decent procrastinating tendency is an unresolved conflict and a lack of appreciation that our time on this earth is finite.
+Unless it’s a conscious choice to let things go and take a break, at the heart of every decent procrastinating tendency is an unresolved conflict, a protective mechanism and a lack of appreciation that our time on this earth is finite.

-Unresolved conflicts vary greatly depending upon our experiences and the type of goals that we set ourselves.
-Carrot-and-stick “should’s” are the easiest to conceptualise as they often come with a very big stick and not much carrot.
-“Would like to do” goals are more subtle: in these, the objective that we really do want seems a distant aspiration that requires effort and sacrifice to reach.
+Unresolved conflicts vary greatly depending on our experiences and the type of goals we set ourselves.
+Carrot-and-stick “shoulds” are the easiest to conceptualise as they often come with a very big stick and not much carrot.
+Amusingly, most productive people find that the less time they have available in their day, the more they get accomplished: when a “should” becomes a “must”, we get on with it.
+“Would like to do” goals are more subtle: in these, the objective that we do want seems a distant aspiration that requires effort and sacrifices to reach.
 Perhaps the dopamine reward won’t be worth it or only be short-lived.
-Or all that effort might come to nothing or worse, make us a laughing stock if we blunder.
-Fear of judgement and rejection can be truly worthy adversaries, even in the face of the most robust and sparkling of goals.
+Or all that effort might come to nothing or make us a laughing stock if we blunder.
+Fear of judgement and rejection can be worthy adversaries, even facing the most robust and sparkling goals.

-Procrastination offers a safe refuge to soothe ourselves.
-A comfortable delusion, it represents a very simple human need for protection against pain or fear, perhaps avoiding potential disapproval or the repetition of a previous mis-take.
-It shows up within us as a draining of energy but in reality, the subconscious is hard at work doing what it does best: protecting us from potential hurt.
-No matter what our willpower might contest is the truth, a deeper part of us feels its duty is to protect us from repeating a particular pain that resonates within us.
-The inner mind holds a powerful grip on our emotions and so it engineers its own success and by-passes the neo cortex.
-We sub-consciously lower our energy and our presumptuous brain, intent upon defending its conscious primacy, finds a way to rationalise that lack of energy.
+Procrastination offers a safe refuge.
+A comfortable delusion, it represents a human need for protection, perhaps avoiding potential disapproval from others or from disappointing ourselves and our fragile self-esteem.
+It shows up within us as a draining of energy, but in reality, the subconscious is hard at work doing what it does best: protecting us from potential hurt.
+No matter how much our willpower might contest, a deeper part of us feels it must protect us from a particular pain that resonates within us.
+The inner mind holds a powerful grip on our emotions, so it engineers its success and bypasses the neocortex.
+We sub-consciously lower our energy and our presumptuous brain, intent on defending its conscious primacy, finds a way to rationalise that lack of energy.
 Or it simply distracts us.

 Where focus goes, energy flows, and the inner mind isn’t good at distinguishing between negatives and positives.
-So rather than focusing on what we don’t want, might it be better to look instead at what we are wanting to do?
-Forget about trying to amputate or censure the procrastinating side of yourself, it is far stronger than your willpower.
+So rather than focusing on what we don’t want, might it be better to look at what we want to do?
+Forget about trying to amputate or censure the procrastinating side of yourself; it is far more potent than your willpower.
 Instead, make friends with it.
 Pat it on the head and say thanks.
-Get in touch with any feelings lurking within and just listen.
-Every uncomfortable feeling has a useful message and often simply acknowledging that message releases its sting.
+Get in touch with any feelings lurking within, and listen.
+Every uncomfortable feeling has a valuable message; simply acknowledging that message often releases its sting.

-Instead of wondering, “How do I stop myself from procrastinating?”, let your intuition lead you to the most enticing, energy-filled opposite that you do want to go towards.
-Really listen to your needs and you will come up with a feeling that naturally draws you towards it.
-Elevate that feeling higher: vividly imagine it and ask yourself, what is the even more important feeling or need that is driving me deep down?
-What am I really here to fulfil?
+Instead of wondering, “How do I stop myself from procrastinating?” let your intuition lead you to the most enticing, energy-filled opposite you want.
+Listen to your needs, and you will come up with a feeling that naturally draws you towards it.
+Elevate that feeling higher: vividly imagine it and ask yourself, what is the even more important feeling or need driving me deep down?
+What am I here to fulfil?
 Imagine yourself effortlessly meeting that need and ask again, is there an even higher purpose I am working towards?
-Keep going until your highest purpose fills you, paint its vision in your mind’s eye and feel it in your fingertips.
-Hear it all around you and fill your emotions with the way it feels.
+Keep going until your highest purpose fills you, paint its vision in your mind’s eye and feel it at your fingertips.
+Hear it all around you and fill your emotions with how it feels.
 Shift your posture and live the experience in your body until it tingles.

-And with that sensation in mind, rather than looking at a goal or an end result as being the unique source of pleasure, begin to consider the whole journey as a source of fulfilment towards your higher purpose.
+And with that sensation in mind, rather than looking at a goal or a result as the unique source of pleasure, begin to consider the whole journey as a source of fulfilment towards your higher purpose.
 It’s a magnetic voyage filled with learning, connection and opportunity.
-In that state, rather than having to do the work to reach a particular end goal, you get to live the joy of your higher purpose, learn, develop and grow with each and every step towards it.
-We have such a brief time to play upon this earth and in this way, each step holds meaning, passion and joy.
+In that state, rather than having to work to reach a particular end goal, you get to live the joy of your higher purpose, learn, develop and grow with each step towards it.
+We have such a brief time to play upon this earth, and in this way, each step holds meaning, passion and joy.

 Pain and pleasure

-Now of course, this isn’t the whole story: our limbic, feeling brain holds an ocean of emotions in its toolbox.
-Even with the most ecstatic of intentions, we may subconsciously find other ways to protect ourselves from risks we perceive.
-Our deepest fight/flight/freeze response is hardwired to focus on risks, so how can a rational neo-cortex ever hope to master a churning sea of emotions?
+Of course, this isn’t the whole story: our limbic, feeling brain holds an ocean of emotions in its toolbox.
+Even with the most ecstatic of intentions, we may subconsciously find other ways to protect ourselves from the risks we perceive.
+Our most profound fight/flight/freeze response is hardwired to focus on risks, so how can a rational neo-cortex ever hope to master a churning sea of emotions?
 The answer, I suspect, is that it simply can’t.
 Only in building harmony within ourselves will our focus be free from distraction and mixed messages.
 And this is where getting comfortable with being uncomfortable becomes such a blessing.
 Each time we step outside our comfort zone, we release endorphins that flood our synapses with happiness.
-We build new habits, our decision-making becomes more confident and we renew our opinion of ourselves.
-Bumps along the road, mis-takes and the judgement of others seem less momentous.
+We build new habits, our decision-making becomes more confident, and we renew our opinion of ourselves.
+Bumps along the road, mistakes and the judgement of others seem less momentous.
 They become necessary obstacles toward the shining imperative of personal growth and integrity.

-Whether you choose to call it neuroplasticity, heightened self-awareness, renewed cell memory or a harmony of the conscious and the subconscious, permanent change occurs when we shift perception.
+Whether you call it neuroplasticity, heightened self-awareness, renewed cell memory, or harmony of the conscious and the subconscious, permanent change occurs when we shift perception.